isaacbernat/presentations/optimise/notes.md

             if y > xxN:  # N -> z
                 break

-    - v9 also.
-Types exist!
+- v10 Types exist!
 Avoid int to float castings in the loop.
-Even if it quacks like a duck, there are different kinds of ducks (very modest speedup here, maybe not worth mentioning?). before) xxN = sqrt(N - x * x)
+Even if it quacks like a duck, there are different kinds of ducks (i.e. implicit conversions). before) xxN = sqrt(N - x * x)
             ...